-Communications Technology 1: Telecommunications and the Development of Networks (CT1) This module aims to introduce you to the enabling science of telecommunications and the functions and services of the evolving telecommunication systems.
+Principles of Comms, Devices and Networks (CT1) This module aims to introduce you to the enabling science of telecommunications and the functions and services of the evolving telecommunication systems.

-Communications Technology 2: The Principles of Telecommunications Systems (CT2) This module introduces concepts in the operational principles of modern communication systems and networks.
+Communications Device, Theory and Design (CT2) This module introduces concepts in the operational principles of modern communication systems and networks.
 Further topics in the science of electronics are also presented.

-Software Devlopment A: Mobile Application Development (SDA) This module covers a variety of key topics in software development including, XML, testing, documentation, version control, server and network communication, User Interface and User Experience design, developing using APIs and SDKS, developing for platforms with constrained resources, using input from sensors, and presentation of developed work to others in written and oral modes.
+Mobile Application Development (SDA) This module covers a variety of key topics in software development including, XML, testing, documentation, version control, server and network communication, User Interface and User Experience design, developing using APIs and SDKS, developing for platforms with constrained resources, using input from sensors, and presentation of developed work to others in written and oral modes.
 Students will learn fundamental principles, methodologies and design patterns and apply them using Java and the Android mobile application development platform.
-(This module will be presented for the first time in 2014/2015.)

-Management Science 2: Management Science / Business Modelling (MS002) This module aims to introduce you to topics in Management Science and Business Modeling.
+Management Science and Business Modelling (MS002) This module aims to introduce you to topics in Management Science and Business Modeling.